 1.2.
-Does your medical school curriculum address the relationship between extreme heat, health risks, and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+Does your medical school curring health risks, and climate change? culum address the relationship between extreme heat, This topic was explored in depth by t he core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3 In Year 2, in the 'Social Determinants of Health' course in the Clinical and Professional Practice (CPP) module, there is a lecture given by Prof Hugh Montgomery OBE called 'Health &

-In Year 2, in the 'Social Determinants of Health' course in the Clinical and Professional Practice (CPP) module, there is a lecture given by Prof Hugh Montgomery OBE called 'Health & Sustainability: Matters of Life and Death', which addresses the relationship between extreme temperature health risks and climate change.
+Sustainability: Matters of Life and Death', which addresses the relationship between extreme temperature health risks and climate change.

 1.3.
 Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curr iculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3